sheilsarda/UPenn_Mechatronics/Lab3/README.md

 - Potentiometer stem might be too short to go all the way through the body and connect with the face or the paw
 - Since the servos we have to use for the actuation part of the assignment are quite tiny, may need to shrink the design for that part
     - Conduct a test
+- Best way to account for Kerf is to use the Shell command with `shell outward` enabled
+    - use shell radius of `0.007` inches
+- Line width of DWG files for lasercutting should be `0.05` mm, as opposed to the inches unit mentioned in the slides

 **Electrical Components**